-

 - Rolling: The leaves are rolled, which helps release juice and aromatic substances.

 - Fermentation: One of the most important stages of hacha production.
-The leaves undergo a long fermentation process, which results in the formation of substances characteristic of hacha, responsible for its taste and aroma.
+The leaves undergo a lengthy fermentation process, which produces the compounds characteristic of hacha, responsible for its flavor and aroma.

-- Drying: The fermented leaves are dried to reduce moisture and prevent the growth of microorganisms.
+- Drying: Fermented leaves are dried to reduce moisture and prevent the growth of microorganisms.

 - Pressing: Dry leaves are pressed into bricks or other shapes.